hesthub/iac/osx/blog-part2.md

 ```

-Passing variables into a role also allows us to run a role multiple times within the same playbook, something which is not possible to do if you simple include the roles repeatedly.

-Here we have an example that shows a playbook running two instances of a webserver, with diffrent vars:
+Passing variables into a role also allows us to run the role multiple times within the same playbook, something which is not possible if we simply include the role repeatedly.
+Here's an example that shows a playbook running two instances of a webserver, each with different variables:

 ``` yaml
 ---